 The problem with this is quarterly visits is that the reading of the heart is taken for less than 5 minutes every four months.
-This doesn’t give my doctor just a snapshot of how the heart is at this moment and not how it was over the whole period.
-That doesn’t mean that I’m going to head out to a clinic every day to get my readings taken – that’s just not convenient.
+This doesn’t give my doctor just a snapshot of how the heart is now and not how it was over the whole period.
+That doesn’t mean I’m going to head out to a clinic every day to get my readings taken – that’s just not convenient.

 Innovation in Heart Care @ Home

 ECG machines are huge, bulky and costly and it’s viable to have one lying around at home.
-Smaller Holter test machines which can be strapped on to patients to take a reading over a day are not exactly convenient since they need specialised equipment to extract the data.
+Smaller Holter test machines which can be strapped onto patients to take a reading over a day are not exactly convenient since they need specialized equipment to extract the data.

 SmartWatch which can monitor your Heart